 This change wasn’t necessarily better for humans.
 On an individual level:

-- humans became more vulnerable to crop washout
+- Humans became more vulnerable to crop washout.

-- humans had a less varied diet
+- Humans had a less varied diet.

-- had a more boring lifestyle
+- Had a more boring lifestyle.

-- became more susceptible to predators as we were fixed to a location
+- Became more susceptible to predators as we were fixed to a location.

 But importantly the overall quantity of food being produced shot up massively.
 This meant humans could sustain much larger groups of people and fueled a huge increase in the population.
 If we measure the success of a species by the number of that species, humans began to win big.

 The revolution was a gradual process.
-Fields were burned away and seeds planted (at first almost by accident) but then people observed and trialled what could be done better.
+Fields were burned away and seeds planted (at first almost by accident) but then people observed and trialed what could be done better.
 As more food was produced, more children were had, which in turn meant more food needed to be produced.
 Initially, child mortality was actually very low but birth rates were so high that the population grew.

 The agricultural revolution wasn’t so much planned, and all the consequences weren’t thought out:

-- we didn’t know the population would grow so quick
+- We didn’t know the population would grow so quick.

-- or that animals would spread disease
+- Or that animals would spread disease.

-- or we’d become subject to theft and war (over the land)
+- Or we’d become subject to theft and war (over the land).

 But humans also couldn’t turn back:

-- as changes happened gradually, over lifetimes, younger generations forgot or never learned how to forage (and didn’t even know we lived another way)
+- As changes happened gradually, over lifetimes, younger generations forgot or never learned how to forage (and didn’t even know we lived another way).

-- the population had grown so quickly that agriculture was now the only way to maintain it
+- The population had grown so quickly that agriculture was now the only way to maintain it.

 As humans domesticated animals, like Chickens and Cattle, they also grew in populous.
 In terms of evolutionary success, they replicated in huge amounts, but to far lesser welfare.
 The became dependent on humans for food and lives in worsened conditions.
 Animals were perhaps the biggest victims of the agricultural revolution.